joaotavora/sly-stepper/README.md

 Need a decent README, but here's how to get started.

-First, install in any of the two ways described below (normal or MELPA install).
+First, install it as described below.

 Once that's done, and your SLY is connected, you can `M-x sly-stepper` on any old function to *instrument it for stepping*.